ddrake/coeus-ngsolve/README.md

 To test the install, first do
 `module load ngsolve/serial`
 `module load gcc-9.2.0`
+`module load intel` or `module load intel-18.0` on gaia

 Then open a python or ipython console and try
 `import ngsolve`

 ### Step 9

 Make sure the `module load` commands above are present in your slurm batch script.
-Adding these to your script means that no matter what your local environment settings are when your scheduled job is started, the job's environmment will be correct.
+Having these in your script means that no matter what your local environment settings are when your scheduled job is started, the job's environmment will be correct.

 Sample 'slurm_coeus' and 'slurm_gaia' scripts are provided here.
 Create a working directory and copy one of these into it and edit as needed.
 Then submit your job like this:
 `sbatch slurm_gaia`

-Search the web for more slurm commands.
-There aren't too many...
+It's a good idea to read the short [Slurm documentation](https://slurm.schedmd.com/documentation.html)

 ### Updating